ssc-spc-ccoe-cei/gcp-tools/scripts/bootstrap/README.md

 bash tools/scripts/bootstrap/configure-kcc-access.sh <PATH TO .ENV FILE>
 ```

-The script generates a `root-sync.yaml` file.
-This file should be checked into the tier1 repo
+The script generates a `gcxm999-csync.yaml` file.
+This file should be checked into the tier1 repo.